5ynthaire/5YN-MiyakoProse/README.md

 <blockquote>You're a poet, Elon.
 This will be the eulogy I will remember.</blockquote>

 <dt>Combined Deployment at Minimum Scale</dt>
-<dd>Single-sentence demonstration of multiple mechanisms operating simultaneously.<br />
+<dd>Demonstration of multiple mechanisms operating simultaneously.<br />
 <blockquote>The struggle is indeed what matters.
 His fallacy is assigning virtue to seeking comfort, and villifying those that don't.
 Fukuyama is an embarrassment to Japanese values.</blockquote>
 <ul>
 <li><i>Structural Contempt</i> via reframe: intellectual terrain conceded, target reclassified as moral failure.</li>